 - Notice of Amendment to Article 6, Clear and Reasonable Warnings Residential Rental Property Exposure Warnings

-- For a consultation about Proposition 65, contact attorney Jamie Sternberg at (619)744-0863 or Jamie.Sternberg@kts-law.com.
-This service is provided on an hourly fee basis, and the hourly rate is $395.
+- For a consultation about Proposition 65, contact us at (800) 574-5587 or firstname.lastname@example.org.
+This service is provided on an hourly fee basis.

 Kimball, Tirey & St. John LLP is a full service real estate law firm representing residential and commercial property owners and managers.
 This article is for general information purposes only.
 While KTS provides clients with information on legislative changes, our courtesy notifications are not meant to be exhaustive and do not take the place of legislative services or membership in trade associations.
 Our legal alerts are provided on selected topics and should not be relied upon as a complete report of all new changes of local, state, and federal laws affecting property owners and managers.
 Laws may have changed since this article was published.
 Before acting, be sure to receive legal advice from our office.
 For contact information, please visit our website: www.kts-law.com.
 For past Legal Alerts, Questions & Answers and Legal Articles, please consult the resource section of our website.